Advanced Controller Configuration

 A gamepad response curve above 1 is a non-linear mapping.
 The higher the setting the more extreme this non-linear mapping becomes.

 So if I was to increase the game response curve to 2 it is now a non-linear mapping.
-This will result in your aiming sensitivity around the centre of the look stick to be slower and aiming around the edges of the look stick to be faster.
-This means when trying to make micro adjustments on the look stick it is not as sensitive; which in turn can make it easier for some players to aim at small targets in the distance as they don't have to have as much dexterity over the amount they move the look stick.
+This will result in your aiming sensitivity around the center of the look stick to be slower and aiming around the edges of the look stick to be faster.
+This means when trying to make micro-adjustments on the look stick it is not as sensitive; which in turn can make it easier for some players to aim at small targets in the distance as they don't have to have as much dexterity over the amount they move the look stick.

 So in the example of an enemy player who is in the far distance and therefore is small on screen; some players will find it easier to aim at that enemy as they can push the look stick a small amount and the sensitivity remains low.
 You can feel this on the controller if you push the look stick a small amount you will feel it is very slow at aiming.
 As you continue to push the look stick further toward you will feel the sensitivity begin to accelerate faster until you hit 'full stick' where the stick hits the plastic and you get your full aiming sensitivity.

-Do not use Gamepad Response Curve to counter Drift on your controller.
+Do not use the Gamepad Response Curve to counter Drift on your controller.
 Set your dead zone first to a setting where you have no drift on your look stick and then set your Gamepad Response Curve.

 Did you find this article helpful